yp/reHCstar/docs/README.md

 solution with the minimum number of recombinations since they provide the initial interval which the bisect-like search is performed on.

+If an initial upper bound is known but an initial lower bound is not, it is possible to enable a _bootstrap_ phase that attempts to quickly identify an initial lower bound and then the execution continues by bisecting the interval so determined.
+The bootstrap phase can be activated by specifying the `--bootstrap` switch, while the maximum CPU time spent in the bootstrap phase can be specified with the `--bootstrap-time-limit=XX` parameter, where `XX` is the time limit expressed in seconds.

 ### Running Time Management ###